 These are features commonly found in shells with good interaction support (bash, tcsh, zsh, fish):

-- line-edition command line edition, often with configurable key bindings. readline in bash.
+• command line edition, often with configurable key bindings. in bash.

-- command-history a history of commands that can be navigated with the
+• a history of commands that can be navigated with the Up and Down keys, searched, etc.; also a recall mechanism based on expanding sequences beginning with !.

 Further reading